j0lle/gpu-screen-recorder-selector/README.md

 * JPEG
 * PNG

 This software works on X11 and Wayland on AMD, Intel and NVIDIA.
+Replay data is stored in RAM, not disk.
 ### TEMPORARY ISSUES
 1) Videos are in variable framerate format.
 Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
 You can try saving the video into a .mkv file instead as some software may have better support for .mkv files (such as kdenlive).
 You can use the "-fm cfr" option to to use constant framerate mode.
 2) FLAC audio codec is disabled at the moment because of temporary issues.